 The expression of a when-equation shall be a discrete-time Boolean scalar or vector expression.
-The statements within a when-equation are activated when the scalar expression or any of the elements of the vector expression becomes true.
+The equations within a when-equation are activated only at the instant when the scalar expression or any of the elements of the vector expression becomes true.

-Example: The order between the equations in a when-equation does not matter, e.g.
+[Example: The order between the equations in a when-equation does not matter, e.g.